Four weeks in July: Inside the Biden administration’s struggle to contain the delta surge

 “We briefed him on the plans, and he asked questions, as he always does, and he signed off,” Zients said.
 “It was time, we thought, to move to embracing and modeling requirements.”

-After the president blessed the move, the White House worked with the U.S. Chamber of Commerce to reach out to businesses, urged them to follow the federal government’s lead and issue their own mandates.
+After the president blessed the move, the White House worked with the U.S. Chamber of Commerce to reach out to businesses, urging them to follow the federal government’s lead and issue their own mandates.

-Some in the administration wanted him to go further and pushed for the federal government to force employers like nursing homes to issue mandates or potentially lose federal funding.
-Biden announced that step on Wednesday.
+Some in the administration wanted him to go further and pushed for the federal government to tell employers such as nursing homes to issue mandates or potentially lose federal funding.
+Biden announced that step Wednesday.

 “We got to a point in our wartime response, if you will, that every option was on the table,” Zients said.

-But one area that Zients did not reconsider was deploying vaccine passports or some kind of federal verification of vaccine status.
+But one area that Zients did not reconsider was deploying vaccine passports or some kind of federal verification of vaccination status.

 The concept had been floated among White House officials as early as the spring, but there was resistance to embracing such measures, despite success in other countries.

-White House officials were scared off by internal polls that showed vaccine interest decreased whenever the word “passport” was used, one of the people said, adding that officials wanted people to feel that the vaccines were safe and that the federal government was not using vaccination status as a way to collect personal data.
+White House officials were scared off by internal polls that showed interest in vaccination decreased whenever the word “passport” was used, one of the people said, adding that officials wanted people to feel that the vaccines were safe and that the federal government was not using vaccination status as a way to collect personal data.

 They were also influenced by Florida Gov. Ron DeSantis (R), who seized on the passport idea and held it up as an example of government overreach and an avatar for liberal overreaction to the pandemic.
-He issued an executive order banning them and then signing a law that did the same.
+He issued an executive order banning them and then signed a law that did the same.

 Eager to avoid a fight with the up-and-coming Florida governor that could become a distraction, the White House jettisoned the idea, according to a person familiar with the discussion.
-DeSantis’s statements played a significant role in the White House’s decision to not push ahead with the initiative — so much so that some officials felt the White House was letting a potential 2024 rival push them around.
+DeSantis’s statements played a significant role in the White House’s decision to not push ahead with the initiative — so much so that some officials felt the White House was letting a potential 2024 rival push the administration around.

 July 26: The seven-day average for new cases is 55,986, up 335 percent since July Fourth

-By the last full week of July, the White House was ready to begin unveiling the first elements of their more aggressive approach.
+By the last full week of July, the White House was ready to begin unveiling the first elements of its more aggressive approach.

-Announcements arrived in rapid fire.
+Announcements were issued in quick order.
 On Monday, July 26, VA said front-line health-care workers would have to be vaccinated.
 The next day, the CDC walked back its masking guidance from May and asked vaccinated Americans to cover their faces indoors in high-transmission communities.
-Biden also unveiled a new directive for federal workers that Thursday, instructing them to get vaccinated or wear masks and socially distance themselves and asking, the military to follow suit.
+Biden also unveiled a directive that Thursday for federal workers to get vaccinated or wear masks and socially distance themselves, and asking the military to follow suit.

-Some businesses followed suit with their own vaccine mandates, including United Airlines, Kaiser Permanente and Tyson Foods.
+Vaccine mandates were issued by some businesses, including United Airlines, Kaiser Permanente and Tyson Foods.

-And on the last Friday in July, the Food and Drug Administration announced it was redeploying staff and adding resources to accelerate an effort to grant full approval for the Pfizer-BioNTech vaccine.
+And on the last Friday of July, the Food and Drug Administration announced it was redeploying staffers and adding resources to accelerate an effort to grant full approval for the Pfizer-BioNTech vaccine.

-Over the next few days, the White House started to stand up to DeSantis, who threatened to defund the salaries from school administrators who issued mask mandates.
-Press secretary Jen Psaki said from the podium that the administration would find ways to use federal funds to make up for potential Florida cuts.
+Over the next few days, the White House started challenging DeSantis, who threatened to defund the salaries of school administrators who issued mask mandates.
+White House press secretary Jen Psaki said from the podium that the administration would find ways to use federal funds to make up for potential Florida cuts.

-By July 31, the seven-day average for new covid infections was nearly 78,000 per day — more than six times the level during the celebration 27 days earlier.
+By July 31, the seven-day average for new coronavirus infections was nearly 78,000 — more than six times the level during the celebration 27 days earlier.

-In early August, another high-profile party was planned — this one on Martha’s Vineyard in honor of former president Barack Obama’s 60th birthday, which was then scaled back due to the delta surge.
+In early August, another high-profile party was planned — this one on Martha’s Vineyard in honor of former president Barack Obama’s 60th birthday, which was then scaled back because of the delta surge.

 Zients was among several top White House officials invited to the party, according to a person familiar with his schedule.
-He didn’t go.
+He did not go.

 Jacqueline Dupree contributed to this report.